-- f.
-Subdivision Direction Signs. - 1) For the purpose of these regulations, a subdivision direction sign is a sign placed at some location outside the limits of a residential subdivision intended to inform and direct the general public to an approved or pending development.
+f.)
+Subdivision Direction Signs.

+- (1) For the purpose of these regulations, a subdivision direction sign is a sign placed at some location outside the limits of a residential subdivision intended to inform and direct the general public to an approved or pending development.
 Subdivision direction signs may not be erected until a site plan or preliminary plat has been approved for the subject development.
-The message upon the sign shall be limited to the name of the subdivision, the name of the developer, insignia, price range, a directional arrow, and written directions. - 2) Signs may have one (1) face, a face on each side of the sign board, or be V-shaped [not to exceed an interior angle of sixty degrees (60°)] and contain two (2) faces. - 3) Subdivision direction signs may be erected on properties at any of the corners of intersecting streets, highways or roads, subject to the following criteria.
-See Illustration B.
+The message upon the sign shall be limited to the name of the subdivision, the name of the developer, insignia, price range, a directional arrow, and written directions. - (2) Signs may have one (1) face, a face on each side of the sign board, or be V shaped (not to exceed an interior angle of 60 degrees)and contain two (2) faces. - (3) Subdivision direction signs may be erected on properties at any of the corners of intersecting streets, highways or roads, subject to the following criteria, see Illustration B:

-a.
-Location:
+(a) Location:

-- 1) Within the area bounded by the street right-of-way lines, a line connecting two (2) points from the street right-of-way lines one hundred thirty (130) feet from the point of intersection of the street right-of-way lines, but not including the area within the sight distance triangle; or - 2) Subdivision direction signs may be erected beyond a point located not closer than one hundred thirty (130) feet, but not farther than two hundred thirty (230) feet from the point of intersection of the street right-of-way lines, as measured along the right-of-way line. - 3) In the case of non-symmetrical intersections, the limits established for sign placement shall be measured from the prolongation of the right-of-way lines on the opposite side of the street. - 4) No subdivision direction sign shall be erected within the sight distance triangle or otherwise be placed to obstruct vehicular sight distance.
+- i.
+Within the area bounded by the street rightof-way lines, a line connecting two (2) points from the street right-of-way lines 130 feet from the point of intersection of the street right-of-way lines, but not including the area within the sight distance triangle; or - ii.
+Subdivision direction signs may be erected beyond a point located not closer than 130 feet, but not farther than 230 feet from the point of intersection of the street right of way lines, as measured along the right of way line. - iii.- In the case of non-symmetrical intersections, the limits established for sign placement shall be measured from the prolongation of the right of way lines on the opposite side of the street. - iv- No subdivision direction sign shall be erected within the sight distance triangle or otherwise be placed to obstruct vehicular sight distance.